Apahima/Adv_MRI_SEG/README.md

 ### Results:

 First U-net model ran with different architectures to find the best model architecture for the specific database.
-Configuration of `--lr 0.001 --epochs 1000 --droupout 0.5 --num-chans 64 --pools 5` achive the best results with WBCE coefficient of 0.5 plus Dice loss
+Configuration of `--lr 0.001 --epochs 1000 --droupout 0.5 --num-chans 64 --pools 5` achieve the best results with WBCE coefficient of 0.5 plus Dice loss

 ![0.5WBCEDice](Img/0.5WBCEDice.png)

 After finding the best architecture the model tests with several WBCE loss coefficient.
-As expected no improvment within the loss function since WBCE coefficient is just multiplication coefficiant that shoudn't impact gradient steps optimization.
+As expected, no improvement within the loss function since WBCE coefficient is just multiplication coefficient that shouldn’t impact gradient steps optimization.

 ![WBCELoss](Img/WBCELossSweep.png)